YoosufAbeer/SafeVoice/README.md

 Giving students of CHSE-Mal&eacute;  a Safe Voice to talk to trusted adults when in need
- - 99.9% anonymous
+ - 🎭 99.9% Anonymous
- - No names collected
+ - 🔒 No names collected
- - reviewed by the counselor
+ - 📩 Reviewed by counselor
+##💙 You are not alone